Tommy Edman Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians' 3.86 team ERA ranks ninth among all league pitching staffs.
+- The Guardians' 3.79 team ERA ranks eighth across all league pitching staffs.

-- Guardians pitchers combine to allow 50 home runs (one per game), the seventh-fewest in baseball.
+- The Guardians surrender the seventh-fewest home runs in baseball (51 total, one per game).

-- Bibee makes the start for the Guardians, his sixth of the season.
-He is 1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched.
+- Gaddis gets the start for the Guardians, his sixth of the season.
+He is 1-1 with a 5.26 ERA and 17 strikeouts in 25 2/3 innings pitched.

-- His last appearance was on Sunday against the New York Mets, when the righty threw six innings, surrendering two earned runs while allowing seven hits.
+- His last appearance was on Monday against the Chicago White Sox, when the right-hander threw six scoreless innings while giving up two hits.

-- The 24-year-old has an ERA of 3.18, with 7.9 strikeouts per nine innings, in five games this season.
-Opponents are hitting .250 against him.
+- The 25-year-old has an ERA of 5.26, with 6 strikeouts per nine innings, in six games this season.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.